Check here regularly for updated information about our programs, or get on our list for quarterly newsletters!

 Conflict Transformation Grant Opportunities

-Thanks to generous funding through the Kathryn Wasserman Davis Collaborative in Conflict Transformation, we are rolling out a series of initiatives across our Schools Abroad, with projects already beginning in Argentina, Cameroon, Japan, and Uruguay.
-The School in Cameroon has $4,000 stipends available for students doing research projects, which we plan to offer in future semesters.
-Learn more about those funding opportunties here.
+Thanks to generous funding through the Kathryn Wasserman Davis Collaborative in Conflict Transformation, we are rolling out a series of initiatives across our Schools Abroad.
+The School in Cameroon has stipends available for students doing research projects, which we plan to offer in future semesters.
+Learn more about those funding opportunities here.

 Astana